angelolab/ark-analysis/README.md

 Be sure to keep this terminal open.  **Do not exit the terminal or enter `control-c` until you are finished with the notebooks**.

-You can shut down the notebooks and close docker by entering `control-c` in the terminal window.
+You can shut down the notebooks by entering `control-c` in the terminal window.

 **REMEMBER TO DUPLICATE AND RENAME NOTEBOOKS**